-- Patients who decide to use again can try to overcome the blocking effects by taking large amounts of their opiate of choice in order to reach a “high.”
+- Patients who decide to use again can try to overcome the blocking effects by taking large amounts of their opioid of choice in order to reach a “high”

 Although not everyone experiences side effects, you may experience some of the following symptoms:

 - Nausea, which can subside after the first few days